JamesWRC/Dispatcharr_Too_Many_Streams/README.md

 | `TMS_PORT`         | `1337`    | TCP port for the internal HTTP server.
 Ensure the port is free or run a single instance per machine/process.  | `TMS_PORT=1337`                           |

 ## Development.
+Feel free to fork, raise a PR or request features via the [Discussions](https://github.com/JamesWRC/Dispatcharr_Too_Many_Streams/discussions)
+Im not a front end dev, so the HTML that gets rendered could <b>definitely</b> be improved.

+How to develop:
 - tested on windows WSL (Ubuntu)
 1. Run the `./setup_dev.sh`
 2. Restart VSCode.